-Scott South is a mixed themed community offering a variety of room types ranging from singles to quads.
-In the lower level of Scott North, which Scott South is connected to, is a full kitchen.
-Located in the lower level of Scott South is a laundry room.
-Residents of Scott South also have access to the large main floor lounge of the Scott Complex.
-There, residents are able to play Pool, play board games, and study.
+Scott Hall-South is a mixed-themed community offering a variety of room types ranging from singles to quads.
+Residents of Scott-South also have access to the large main floor lounge of the Scott Hall Complex where they can shoot pool and play board games with friends and do group study sessions.

-UMF is full of diverse cultures, religions, ideologies, gender identities, and sexual orientations.
-In acknowledgement of the diversity found in the UMF community, UMF has developed a community to reject discrimination and foster personal and professional growth in the students, especially around one’s personal identity, in a diverse and global community.
+UMF is full of diverse cultures, religions, ideologies, gender identities and sexual orientations.
+In acknowledgement of this, we have developed a community to reject discrimination and instead foster personal and professional growth in the students, especially around one’s personal identity, in a diverse and global community.

 Within the building: